ricbl/eyetracking/README.md

 - how to load the fixations and transcription tables: `edit_video_any_id.py`

 The following scripts need additional data not provided with the public dataset:
-- `create_calibration_table.py`, which depends on running `post_processing_and_dataset_generation/ASC2MAT.py` first and was used to calculate the average and maximum error values for the calibrations.
+- `create_calibration_table.py`, which depends on the output from `../post_processing_and_dataset_generation/ASC2MAT.py` and was used to calculate the average and maximum error values for the calibrations.
 - `edit_video.py`, used to generate a video showing interface use through all screens of a case, with all portions recorded by the MATLAB interface.